welcome-2themachine/wol-app/README.md

 - Send a wol packet
 - Let the user know when the host is live (ping)
 - Make it pretty
+- Make it multithreaded so multiple machines can be started simultaniously